riceissa/issarice.com/wiki/is-effective-altruism-new.md

     shows that *explicit prioritization* in global health has been going on since at least the 1970s -- around 30 years before the effective altruism movement even formed.
+-   ["Charity should begin with worthiness league table, says philanthropy adviser"](https://www.theguardian.com/society/2010/sep/29/charity-league-table-philanthropy-morality "Robert Booth (September 28, 2010).
+The Guardian.") (this article is from 2010, so after the EA movement began, but doesn't mention EA, suggesting that Martin Brookes came up with the idea independently).

 # Criticisms of priority-setting in global health